 The commitments document must be signed by the principal supervisor and the doctoral student no later than three months after admission.
 After this, the ISP is signed by the head of department, or the deputy head of department in cases where the head of department is the supervisor.
-The entire ISP must then be entered in the journal and filed by the department.
+The entire ISP must then be filed by the department, except at the LTV Faculty, where filing is done at faculty level.